Diagnosing Human-object Interaction Detectors: Our Diagnosis Toolbox

-where $mAP_o$ denotes the $mAP$ score after applying the oracle $o$ to fix an error type.
-The larger the $\Delta mAP_o$ we can see for an error, the more important it is.
-Due to the space limit, we provide details about the oracles for fixing different errors in the supplementary material.
+where $mAP_o$ denotes the $mAP$ score after applying the oracle $o$ to fix an error type (we call it oracle as it is assumed to solve each error perfectly).
+Due to the space limit, we provide details about the oracles for fixing different errors in the appendix.
+Here we assume the error is perfectly solved, measuring the most $mAP$ improvement we can get.
+The larger the $\Delta mAP_o$ we can see for an error, the more significant it is as a bottleneck for an HOI detection model.

-By examining the $mAP$ improvement over different error types, we can better understand how false positives and false negatives affect the final $mAP$ in a holistic manner.
+\textbf{Grouping the Errors.} In some cases, we may need a more concise summary of the error patterns.
+To this end, we group the errors introduced earlier into FPs and FNs, regardless where they stem from in the HOI detection pipeline, and measure the $mAP$ improvement for each of them separately.